 The model chooses four individual stocks from the NASDAQ 100 stock index.
 So depending on what stocks are in the NASDAQ 100, the stock rotation formula might include the new ones.

 'The compound annual growth rate (CAGR) is a useful measure of growth over multiple time periods.
-It can be thought of as the growth rate that gets you from the initial investment value to the ending investment value if you assume that the investment has been compounding over the time period.'Which means for our asset as example:
+It can be thought of as the growth rate that gets you from the initial investment value to the ending investment value if you assume that the investment has been compounding over the time period.'Using this definition on our asset we see for example:

-'Downside risk is the financial risk associated with losses.
-That is, it is the risk of the actual return being below the expected return, or the uncertainty about the magnitude of that difference.
-Risk measures typically quantify the downside risk, whereas the standard deviation (an example of a deviation risk measure) measures both the upside and downside risk.
-Specifically, downside risk in our definition is the semi-deviation, that is the standard deviation of all negative returns.'Using this definition on our asset we see for example:
+'Risk measures typically quantify the downside risk, whereas the standard deviation (an example of a deviation risk measure) measures both the upside and downside risk.
+Specifically, downside risk in our definition is the semi-deviation, that is the standard deviation of all negative returns.'Which means for our asset as example:

 'The Sortino ratio measures the risk-adjusted return of an investment asset, portfolio, or strategy.
 It is a modification of the Sharpe ratio but penalizes only those returns falling below a user-specified target or required rate of return, while the Sharpe ratio penalizes both upside and downside volatility equally.
 Though both ratios measure an investment's risk-adjusted return, they do so in significantly different ways that will frequently lead to differing conclusions as to the true nature of the investment's return-generating efficiency.
 The Sortino ratio is used as a way to compare the risk-adjusted performance of programs with differing risk and return profiles.
-In general, risk-adjusted returns seek to normalize the risk across programs and then see which has the higher return unit per risk.'Applying this definition to our asset in some examples:
+In general, risk-adjusted returns seek to normalize the risk across programs and then see which has the higher return unit per risk.'Which means for our asset as example:

 'The Drawdown Duration is the length of any peak to peak period, or the time between new equity highs.
-The Max Drawdown Duration is the worst (the maximum/longest) amount of time an investment has seen between peaks (equity highs) in days.'Applying this definition to our asset in some examples:
+The Max Drawdown Duration is the worst (the maximum/longest) amount of time an investment has seen between peaks (equity highs) in days.'Using this definition on our asset we see for example:

 'The Drawdown Duration is the length of any peak to peak period, or the time between new equity highs.
 The Avg Drawdown Duration is the average amount of time an investment has seen between peaks (equity highs), or in other terms the average of time under water of all drawdowns.
-So in contrast to the Maximum duration it does not measure only one drawdown event but calculates the average of all.'Using this definition on our asset we see for example:
+So in contrast to the Maximum duration it does not measure only one drawdown event but calculates the average of all.'Which means for our asset as example: